wieluk/psychopy_linux_installer/README.md

 ## Important Information

 - PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
-- Default(3.10)/specified Python latest patch version is installed as `altinstall` into `/usr/local/psychopy_python`.
+- Default(3.10)/specified Python version is installed as `altinstall` into `/usr/local/psychopy_python` if not available via package manager.
-- A directory is created in the specified directory (default: `$HOME`):
+- A directory is created in the specified directory (default: `$HOME`): `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py${PYTHON_VERSION}`.
-  `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py${PYTHON_VERSION}`.
-- The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
+- The script first attempts to install python via package manager then tries download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If a suitable version isn't found, it will download from python.org and build it from source.
 - For wxPython, the script tries to download from their [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
 If this fails, it falls back to [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs) or, if necessary, builds wxPython from source.
-- If the downloads fail, building Python and wxPython may take a long time.
+- If the downloads fail, building Python and wxPython may take a some time.
 - The script provides minimal output by default.
 Use the --verbose option for detailed logging.

 ## Usage